Car Accident Lawyer

 With each successive legislative session, a growing number of state representatives who were once opposed to the legalization of cannabis are bending to the will of marijuana reformists.
 What begins as a conversation for the legalized use of medical marijuana comes full circle when legislators tip in favor of decriminalization and soon thereafter legalize the recreational use of cannabis.

-As a car accident lawyer Indianapolis, IN trusts, I am apprehensive about states liberalizing marijuana laws without implementation of federal controls applied uniformly across all jurisdictions.
+As one of the Auto Accident Lawyers Indianapolis, IN residents trust, I am apprehensive about states liberalizing marijuana laws without implementation of federal controls applied uniformly across all jurisdictions.
 For example, since marijuana is still federally classified as a Schedule 1 drug, banking institutions are powerless to service state-legitimized pot businesses for fear of being prosecuted as money launderers.
 Cannabis dispensaries must operate as cash businesses, thus rendering them appealing targets for ill-intent and unlawful gain.
 Theoretically, a rogue law enforcement office located in a state where cannabis has been legalized for sale and recreational use may lawfully raid a legitimate dispensary, seizing large amounts of cash and property by lawfully using the federal asset forfeiture laws.
 And though it is rare for law enforcement officers to buck the laws of the jurisdiction, legally speaking they are upholding federal statutes.

 The U.S. government will accept tax money from legal dispensaries, but because banks will not touch any funds obtained from marijuana sales, all tax monies must be transported under guard from secret locations and in armored vehicles to the closest tax office.
 This may mean driving for hundreds of miles on lonely highways.
 Logistically, tax payments are a magnet for criminal activity, putting employees and security guards lives at risk.